Around the Internet circulates a scary statistic – “9 out of 10 startups” fail during their first year.

 This is why it’s a good idea to ask for some assistance.

-Generally, startup owners have four options when it comes to implementing communication strategy – DIY, build an in-house team, hire an agency or turn to a freelancer.
+Generally, startup owners have four options when it comes to implementing communication strategy – DIY, build an in-house team, turn to an agency or hire a freelancer.

 But this is a topic for another time.

 In 2000 Ben Huh was fresh out of college and looking to enter the entrepreneurial world.